-The return of backyard grilling season means plenty of burgers are on the horizon.
+With Memorial Day comes the return of backyard grilling season, which means plenty of burgers are on the horizon.
 Ensuring that warm spring and summer nights bring tender, juicy burgers and not dry, dense hockey pucks has to do with both sourcing and technique.
-Chowhounds share a few simple tricks, starting with buying the right ground beef.
+Chowhounds have shared a few simple tricks and tips over the years, starting with buying the right ground beef.

 Tip #1: Avoid extra-lean grinds.
 The higher the fat content, the moister the patty.
 A burger with beef that’s 80 percent lean (i.e., 20 percent fat) is luxurious and juicy, Brandon Nelson explains on Chowhound.

 Tip #2: Minimal handling is just as important.
 Form the patties gently, compressing as little as possible.
 Just as overworking pastry and dough will make it tough, so will over-handling your meat.

 Tip #3: Make an indentation in the middle of each patty.
 Just press your thumb (not too firmly) into the meat and the divot will prevent it from puffing up and will allow it to cook evenly, mike0989 says.
 This one is also endorsed by Jon Lemon, culinary director of Bareburger; see more BBQ tips and tricks from chefs.

 Tip #4: Don’t press the patties with a spatula as they cook—that just forces out the juice.
 Your spatula is strictly for flipping, and only once.